Tracing the orbitals of the quantum permutation group: Abstract

 \section{Abstract}

 Using a suitably noncommutative flat matrix model, it is shown that the quantum permutation group has free orbitals: that is, a monomial in the generators of the algebra of functions can be zero for trivial reasons only.
-It is shown that any strictly intermediate quantum subgroup between the classical and quantum permutation groups must have free three-orbitals, and this is used to derive some elementary bounds for the Haar state on degree four monomials in such quantum permutation groups.
-Exploiting the main character, explicit formulae are given in the case of the quantum permutation group.
+It is shown that any strictly intermediate quantum subgroup between the classical and quantum permutation groups must have free three-orbitals.
+This is used to give explicit formulae for the Haar state on degree four monomials that hold for such intermediate quantum subgroups as well as the quantum permutation group itself.